-Application Format information, Grant Proposal Checklist, RFP Guidelines, and additional Grant Proposal resources can be found on the EveryCat website here.
+Application Format information, Grant Proposal Checklist and Guidelines can be found on the EveryCat website HERE.

 - The maximum grant amount is \$50,000.
 Multi-year proposals totaling more than \$50,000 will not be considered.
 Continuation of studies funded in previous years will be considered and requests should follow the format as outlined below. - Projects should have discrete and achievable goals within the \$50,000 limit.
-They must demonstrate their relevance or benefit to improving feline health, particularly regarding domestic cats. - Applicants may be veterinary researchers, faculty veterinarians, post-doctoral fellows, practicing veterinarians or veterinary students. - The Joan Miller New Feline Investigator Grant Award is also available (See page #4)
+They must demonstrate their relevance or benefit to improving feline health, particularly regarding domestic cats. - Applicants may be veterinary researchers, faculty veterinarians, post-doctoral fellows, practicing veterinarians or veterinary students. - The Joan Miller New Feline Investigator Grant Award is also available as described below.